Terms and conditions

 You are responsible for the security and use of your QDI and must take all reasonable measures to keep your QDI secure, including the following:

-1. keep your QDI details confidential and secure and not permit any other person to use your QDI;
+- keep your QDI details confidential and secure and not permit any other person to use your QDI

-2. immediately change your QDI password or other access details if you believe that those details have been compromised;
+- immediately change your QDI password or other access details if you believe that those details have been compromised

-3. not access anyone else's QDI unless clause 4.3(b) applies;
+- not access anyone else's QDI unless clause 4.3(b) applies

-4. keep all private information relating to your QDI, such as your username, password and recovery code, secure at all times; and
+- keep all private information relating to your QDI, such as your username and password secure at all times, and

 You are responsible for everything that anyone does if they access your QDI because of your failure to take these measures.

-If the personal information you provide for setting up your QDI changes, you must update it within 14 days of the change.
-We may request confirmation of your personal information from time to time through the QDI and you must provide this confirmation to us when requested.
+- If the personal information you provide for setting up your QDI changes, you must update it within 14 days of the change by using the contact details in clause 8.
+We may request confirmation of your personal information from time to time through your QDI and you must provide this confirmation to us when requested.

 5. Intellectual property